Introduction

 Cons:

-- The screen hinges are a bit wobbly when typing aggressively on a lap.
+Hinges for the screen are loose when typing aggressively while on a lap.

 Conclusion

-The golden age of mid-range gaming laptops is here.
-You no longer have to compromise on build quality, display resolution, or frame rates when sticking to a $1,500 budget in 2026.
+We’ve entered the golden era of mid-range gaming laptops.
+You no longer have to compromise on the build quality, screen resolution, or gaming performance by staying within a $1,500 budget in 2026.